map

 To create the dark skies layer, LUC’s GIS team converted night-time satellite imagery into a national dataset, categorised by light pollution levels.

-An interactive dashboard allows users to explore light quality across Wales, with particular relevance for planning and biodiversity.
+An interactive dashboard allows users to explore the presence and absence of night lights across Wales, with particular relevance for planning and biodiversity.

 Empowering informed decisions

-By unveiling the tranquil tapestry of Wales, this project enables better planning and stronger environmental protection.
+By identifying and mapping tranquil areas in Wales, this project enables better planning and stronger environmental protection.

 It also highlights how digital evidence can promote well-being, enhance biodiversity, and support cultural and tourism value linked to tranquil and dark places.